OpenComputingLab/educational-jupyter-notebook-qa-automation/src/pre-commit-framework.md

 ### Example `markdownlint` pre-commit Action

-We can use a simple GithHub Action to check a Markdown file, as identified using a set of declared file suffixes, using `markdownlint`.
+We can use a simple GitHub Action to check a Markdown file, as identified using a set of declared file suffixes, using `markdownlint`.

 ```yaml
 -   repo: https://github.com/markdownlint/markdownlint